-Sexual Bullying (child-on-child abuse).
+Child-on-child abuse may include bullying but is not limited to this.
 The Anti-Bullying Alliance (ABA) defines bullying as: "the repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power."
 It can happen face-to-face or online.